Meet Our ACP Counselors

 Susan follows an Integrative and Holistic approach to mental health counseling.
 She believes the impact of physiological stressors on one’s mental health are sometimes overlooked and resources which bring a client strength and meaning can be holistically integrated into therapy.
 When working with client’s struggling with anxiety, she has noted the value of addressing an “overreactive” alarm system which may have been ingrained early in life.
 She has seen anxiety reduced in clients through mindfulness and the practice of breathwork.

 CMHC offers Affordable Counseling Program (ACP).
-We provide high-quality counseling services starting at $25/session, on a limited basis, to clients who lack health insurance or whose health insurance doesn’t provide adequate mental health benefits.
+We provide high-quality counseling services as low as $25/session, on a limited basis, to clients who lack health insurance or whose health insurance doesn’t provide adequate mental health benefits.
 These clients often are children, adolescents and young adults under the age of 26 years that can not afford the market rate.
 We believe that no person should be deprived of mental health services.
 Please refer to the Affordable Counseling Program (ACP) when you call or message to inquire about current availability.